probmods/probmods2/teaching_extras/RSA-meaning.md

 }
 ~~~

 We have replaced the (potentially stochastic) meaning function with the expected value of the meaning function.
 Convince yourself that this is an equivalent formulation.
-You might want to write down the probabilities involved explcitly; alternatively, you might want to reason about what a rejection sampler would do.
+You might want to write down the probabilities involved explicitly; alternatively, you might want to reason about what a rejection sampler would do.

 Once we have switched to expected meaning, it is reasonable to ask when we can push the expectation further into the meaning function.
 Can we replace the stochastic meaning of each word with a (deterministic, but real-valued) expected meaning?
 If we do so are composition laws preserved?
 Sometimes this is certainly the case: modify the conjunctive semantics above to use the expected truth value of each word.
 What operation replaces conjunction?